ecupaio/personal-site/_posts/2017-11-27-get-a-list-of-tags-in-jekyll-two-ways.md

 {% raw %}
 `{% assign posts =  site.posts | where: 'published', 'true' %}`
 {% endraw %}
-The `where` operates based on an object/value pair from
+The `where` operates based on an object/value pair.
+In the above example, I'm telling jekyll to get all posts where the published object has a value of true, e.g. `published: true`. `where` is just a filter for your frontmatter.

 I added the `map` filter in order to create an array with only the tag filters:
 {% raw %}